JankariTech/blog/src/assets/RestApi/rest-api.md

 }
 ```

-Let's add a new task with invalid JSON data with missing quote around one of the keys:
+Let's add a new task with invalid JSON data with a missing quote around one of the keys:
 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"id":3,task:"Finish the report","completed":false}' http://127.0.0.1:5000/tasks
 ```